 It’s the perfect example of what happens when people are forced to do what they have to, just to survive.
 Even if that means working against each other, instead of with each other to achieve the same goal.

 ReLife is about getting another chance at life.
 And having the opportunity to start over again.

-That’s the long and short of what this anime is all about.
+That’s the long and short of what this

 The main character: Kaizaki Arata is a NEET and is struggling in life financially.
 Plus he hates his job with a passion, morally.